 Nurse Practitioner

-Monica Dajao is a Primary Care Nurse Practitioner with a decade of nursing experience.
-Monica brings her expertise in primary and emergency care.
-She worked in various healthcare environments, which include primary care clinics, urgent care, clinical research, homeless shelters, and occupational health settings.
+Monica Dajao is a Primary Care Nurse Practitioner with over a decade of nursing experience.
+Monica brings expertise in primary and emergency care.
+She has worked in various healthcare environments, including primary care clinics, urgent care, clinical research, homeless shelters, and occupational health settings.